hyperskill/hyperstyle/README.md

 && unzip pmd-bin-${PMD_VERSION}.zip -d ${PMD_DIRECTORY}
 ```

-_In the future we will add a bash script that will do it automatically._
+### Docker

-**Alternatively**, you can build a docker image by [Dockerfile](Dockerfile) and run the tool inside this image.
+Alternatively, you can build a docker image by [Dockerfile](Dockerfile) and run the tool inside this image.
 Or use the public docker image, that we use in the [build.yml](.github/workflows/build.yml) file.

 ## Usage